Huegoxaga/notes/python/tools-and-packages.md

   - Set field of view in degree to `45`
   - Set the aspect ratio using width over height
   - Set the near clipping range to `0.1`
+    - Shapes are only display behind this imaginary near clipping plane
   - Set the far clipping range to `50.0`
+    - Shapes are only display in front of this imaginary far clipping plane
 - `glTranslatef(x, y, z)` set the translation matrix along `x`, `y`, `z` axes
   - negative `z` value move object towards into the screen
 - `glRotatef(degree, x, y, z)` rotates the object in degrees
 - `glColor3f(1.0, 0.0, 3.0)` set color
+- `glGetDoublev(GL_MODELVIEW_MATRIX)` returns previous and current camera coordinates

+## PyTorch

+- To auto enable GPU when available set global variable `DEVICE = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')`, then replace all `.cuda()` with `.to(DEVICE)`